Blog

 Mission Sleep: Free Night Nanny Care for Parents in Need

 Mission Sleep is the 501c3 non-profit arm of Let Mommy Sleep.
 We strive to provide free, overnight baby care to military and first responders whose newborns arrive when their partner is deployed, wounded or deceased.
 When funds allow, we extend services to anyone in need.
-This post, Mission Sleep: Free Night Nanny Care for Parents in Need will describe exactly who we are, how we support families and how you can help too.

 Mission Sleep – Who are we?

-Let Mommy Sleep (LMS) began in 2010 as a very simple service: baby nurses and night nannies tend to newborns overnight while parents sleep and recover from childbirth.
+Let Mommy Sleep began in 2010 as a very simple service: baby nurses and night nannies tend to newborns overnight while parents sleep and recover from childbirth.
 Though the creation of the business was a result the founder’s own traumatic birth experience, the concept is not a new one.
 What is new however, is that once regarded as a historical norm, postpartum support is now inaccessible to many.
 Families are geographically spread out, tied to work or fall through the cracks of health insurance to justify in-home healthcare.

 Mission Sleep: Free Night Nanny Care for Parents in Need